elixir-ecto/ecto/guides/howtos/Navigating Relations.md

 Now, when we put a plant in the garden, we want it to refer to a location, so the database will help us when we need to look for it.

 But wait, where should I put these files?
 Don't we first need an Ecto project?
+Oh, you mean you need help with that, too?
+Ok, no problem, let's do that first.

 ## Create the project, and the database